nielsonsantana/tupa-balancer-house-temperatures/README.md

-tupa-balancer-house-temperatures
+Tupã Balancer House Temperatures
 ================================

+This project is one of hundred of projects developed at the International Space Apps Challenge.

+Objective:
   This system has a goal  to detect high temperatures from cities through data weather collection by balancing the weather to make it enjoyable.